 Running time: 105 minutes.
 Suitable for ages 12+.
 Watch it on Amazon Prime.

-Read on for bedtime books with just the right amount of spine-tingling suspense…
+Books at bedtime with just the right amount of spine-tingling suspense.

 The Little Old Lady Who Was Not Afraid Of Anything by Linda Williams and Megan Lloyd